 Helminths are multicellular and have complex organ systems.
 Helminths can be further divided into

 Parasitic infections should be considered in the differential diagnosis of clinical syndromes in residents of or travelers to areas where sanitation and hygiene are poor or where vector-borne diseases are endemic.
-For example, fever in the returning traveler suggests the possibility of malaria.
-Experience indicates that immigrants from developing areas to developed countries who return home to visit friends and relatives are at particular risk.
-They frequently do not seek or cannot afford pretravel advice on disease prevention and are more likely to enter high-risk settings than tourists who stay at resort facilities.
+For example, fever in a traveler returning from an endemic area suggests the possibility of malaria.
+Experience indicates that people who have immigrated from endemic areas to developed countries and who return home to visit friends and relatives are at particular risk.
+They frequently do not seek or cannot afford pretravel vaccines, medications, and advice on disease prevention and are more likely to enter high-risk settings than tourists who stay at resort facilities.

 Historical information, physical findings, and laboratory data may also suggest specific parasitic infections.
 For example, eosinophilia is common when helminths migrate through tissue and suggests a parasitic infection in an immigrant or returning traveler.

 The diagnosis of parasitic infections was once based on the identification of ova, larvae, or adult parasites in stool, blood, tissue or other samples or the presence of antibodies in serum, but diagnosis is being increasingly based on identification of parasite antigens or molecular tests for parasite DNA.

 Physicians with expertise in parasitic infections and tropical medicine are available for consultation at many major medical centers, travel clinics, and public health facilities.

 For detailed descriptions of diagnostic methods, see the Centers for Disease Control and Prevention (CDC) Laboratory Identification of Parasites of Public Health Concern.